RoberVH/nft-drop-starter-project/README.md

 # buildspace Solana NFT Drop Project
 ### Welcome 👋
-To get started with this course, clone this repo and follow these commands:
+Project developed under _buildspace project at https://buildspace.so/

-### This is my forked to build my customized project Welcome
+### This is my forked repo to build my customized Solana NFT project
+It consist of an CRA that talks to Solana NFTs through a deployed Metaplex Contract

+December/2021

 ### Project link at buildspace: